 Managers might wonder: How often should we meet?
 What should I ask them?
 Can I ask them about their personal life?
 Do I set the agenda each time or let my direct report take the lead?

 In this blog, we'll share how to structure your one-on-one meetings.
-Then, we'll dive into different types of questions you can ask in your next one-on-one.
+Then, we'll dive into different questions you can ask in your next one-on-one.

 Structuring your one-on-one meeting

-One thing we see is that managers tend to have either too little structure or too much.
+We see that managers tend to have either too little structure or too much.
 Managers might also revisit the same topics every time, most often jumping straight to operational or task-focused questions.

-Effective one-on-ones circulate through a variety of topics over time, depending on what’s going on in your organization and for the individual.
-Aside from operational task-focused questions, other things you’ll want to cover on a regular basis are alignment, wellbeing, growth/progress, career aspirations, relationships.
+Effective one-on-ones circulate through various topics over time, depending on what’s going on in your organization and for the individual.
+Aside from operational task-focused questions, you’ll want to cover regularly alignment, wellbeing, growth/progress, career aspirations, and relationships.
 Of course, you should also create space for your direct report to steer the conversation.

-Below are 24 great questions any manager can use for better one-on-one meetings divided into categories.
+Below are 24 great questions any manager can use for better one-on-one meetings, which we've divided into categories.